Oflag 64 was a World War II German prisoner-of-war camp for American officers

 Click here to go to his site.

-For an interesting history of the site and grounds before Oflag 64, go to Mariusz Winieki's blog, "The Oflag 64 Record".
-Click here to go to his blog.
+For an interesting history of the site and grounds before, during, and since WWII, please go to Szubin resident Mariusz Winiecki's blog, "The Oflag 64 Record".
+He also has an Oflag 64 Record Facebook Page, Twitter Account, and Instagram Account.